Al3x-G/GM-RockClimbing/README.md

 * Newcastle College - For your efforts facilitating this course.

-* E Hammond - a fellow student that was recommended, on allowing me to learn how to structure a README.md file from her awesome repository [country hotel](https://github.com/e-h-dev/country-hotel/tree/main)
+* E Hammond - a fellow student that was recommended, on allowing me to learn how to structure a markdown file from her awesome repository [country hotel](https://github.com/e-h-dev/country-hotel/tree/main)

 * Kimberley Wolstenhulme - for her ongoing support and help with decision making.